 Cutting to Optimize Red Color

 The work of the person who plans and executes the cutting of these diamonds is very important.
-Proper planning and cutting is important for all colored diamonds, but it is especially important when cutting red.
+Careful planning and cutting are important for all colored diamonds, but they are especially important when cutting red diamonds.
 Proper cutting can produce a more saturated and even color when the diamond is viewed in the face-up position, resulting in a finished product that is exponentially more valuable.

 Famous Red Diamonds